Dealing with council tax arrears

 You’ll receive two reminder notices maximum for missed council tax payments each financial year.
 The financial year, also known as the ‘tax year’, runs from the 1st of April until the 31st of March the following year.

-- Using an ‘attachment of earnings’ to take payments straight from your wages
+• Setting up an ‘attachment of earnings’ (AOE) to take payments straight from your wages

 If you don’t pay the whole year’s council tax within seven days of the final notice, your council may take legal action to recover the debt.
 This involves applying for a liability order from the courts.